doctrine/mongodb-odm/en/reference/find-and-modify.rst

 Find and Modify
 ===============

-    **SIDEBAR** From MongoDB.org:
+**NOTE** From MongoDB.org:

 MongoDB supports a "find, modify, and return" command.
 This command can be used to atomically modify a document (at most one) and return it.
 Note that, by default, the document returned will not include the modifications made on the update.

-Doctrine fully integrates the find and modify functionality to the query object so you can easily run these types of queries!
+Doctrine fully integrates the find and modify functionality to the query builder object so you can easily run these types of queries!

 Update
 ------